Develop and Deploy a Python API with Kubernetes and Docker - part II

 In this tutorial, we used different technologies from the Docker ecosystem to build, run, and manage an API in different environments.
 At the end of the tutorial, we could scale and distribute traffic to our service using a load balancer.

-If you're interested to see how MetricFire can fit into your monitoring environment, try our free trial and start deploying metrics within minutes.
-Also, feel free to book a demo and talk to us directly about monitoring solutions that work for you.
+If you're interested in seeing how MetricFire can fit into your monitoring environment, try our free trial and start deploying metrics within minutes.
+Feel free to book a demo and talk to us directly about monitoring solutions that work for you.

 You might also like other posts...